rifanid98/libraryapp/README.md

 <img src="https://github.com/rifanid98/libraryapp/blob/master/screenshots/home.png" width="500" alt="Login Page">
 <img src="https://github.com/rifanid98/libraryapp/blob/master/screenshots/dashboard.png" width="500" alt="Login Page">

-## Contributing to Librayapp
+## Contributing to Libraryapp

 <!--- If your README is long or you have some specific process or steps you want contributors to follow, consider creating a separate CONTRIBUTING.md file--->

-To contribute to Librayapp, follow these steps:
+To contribute to Libraryapp, follow these steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.